coderedcorp/coderedcms/docs/features/blocks/contentblocks/image.rst

 * **Choose an Image** - Choose an image

-When you choose an image, a popup allows you to search for images that you have already uploaded, or you can uploaded a new image.
+When you choose an image, a popup allows you to search for images that you have already uploaded, or you can upload a new image.

 .. figure:: img/image_chooser_block.png